iluvgirlswithglasses/mail-client/doc/fin/smtp.md

 --------------1701588462--
 ```

-Then, using Thunderbird to receive the mail from the server, three people (iluv@example.com, here@there.com, hidden@bcc.com) got this mail:
+Then, using Thunderbird to receive the mail from the server, three people — iluv@example.com, here@there.com, hidden@bcc.com — got this mail:

 ![Thunderbird](thunderbird.png)

-This example illustrates the capability of our SMTP module to send a mail in both TO, CC, and BCC method.
-Regarding the BCC method, it is observable that while all three people received the mail, 'hidden@bcc.com' does not present in the recipient list.
-This is because 'iluv@admin.com' sent this mail to `hidden@bcc.com` via BCC.
+This example demonstrates our SMTP module's ability to send emails using the TO, CC, and BCC methods.
+Regarding the BCC method, it is observable that although all recipients received the mail, 'hidden@bcc.com' is invisible to other receivers.
+This is because 'iluv@admin.com' sent this mail to 'hidden@bcc.com' via BCC.

 Additionally, the example shows that our mail client is capable of sending attachments too.